segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 **Project Management & Execution**

 * Learn [agile methodologies](https://www.atlassian.com/agile) as humans working on teams together in this manner hasn't been changed by AI.
-All this stuffis still around, as annoying as it can be, it has more to do with how we work with each other rather than AI building software.
+All this stuff is still around, as annoying as it can be, it has more to do with how we work with each other rather than AI building software.
 * Master [user story creation](https://www.atlassian.com/agile/project-management/user-stories) as AI increasingly implements them.
 Study [technical program management](https://www.linkedin.com/learning/technical-program-management-foundations) to coordinate complex initiatives.
 * Explore tools like [GitHub's Project Padawan](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github) for AI-assisted development where you literally assign user stories to an AI agent, it does all the work, and you just loop back for a pull request review (that is insane I can't believe i just typed that.)